dystortia/dystortia/README.md

 **Forsaken, Lifesteal SMP, Unstable Universe / Unstable SMP, BATIM / Bendy and the Ink Machine, Phighting, KNY, TFC / The Freak Circus, Transformers, Cookie Run Kingdom / CRK, FNaF, GnB / Guts and Blackpowder, AVA / Animators VS Animation, Among Us, Godzilla, Blocktales, Call of Duty, Mobile Legends, LMK (Lego Monkie Kid, Invincible, PPG / Powerpuff Girls, MLP, Marvel, DC, Kung Fu Panda, and more fandoms.**

-a boundary to add, please don't mention any sensitive topics about SA as i am very vulnerable to those topics and that i am a victim of those, I'm fine with small talks about it though, just please don't escalate it.
+a boundary to add, please don't mention any sensitive topics like SA or any other things revolving around that, as i am very vulnerable to those topics and that i am a victim of those, I'm fine with small talks about it though, just please don't escalate it.
 I haven't added this information yet because I've been uncomfortable, but now i want to add a few awareness.
 Thank you.

 </div>
 </details>